 AlliApp and the NHS budget

-According to Dr Abraham, allergies are increasing dramatically and putting a major burden on NHS budgets.
-In the UK, allergic conditions constitute the commonest causes of chronic disease in childhood and affect upwards of 20% of the child population.
+Allergies and food/environment sensitivity are increasing dramatically and putting a major burden on NHS budgets.
+In the UK, allergic and atopic conditions constitute the commonest causes of chronic disease in childhood, and affect upwards of one fifth of the child population.
 Hospital admissions for allergies are also increasing.
-Due to a lack of swift and effective integration in connecting the patient’s symptoms to their source – ie their allergic triggers – much time and money is lost in trying to discover what is causing allergies in millions of people in the UK population.
+Due to a lack of swift and effective integration in connecting the patient’s symptoms to their source – ie their allergic and chronic illness triggers – much time and money is lost in trying to discover what is causing allergies and sensitivities in millions of people in the UK population.

 AlliApp saves time and money